SymposiumOrganization/EQLearner/README.md

 # EQLearner
-Source code and Dataset creation for the paper "A Seq2Seq approach to Symbolic Regression"
+Source code for the paper "A Seq2Seq approach to Symbolic Regression"